NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Heart disease remains the leading cause of death in the U.S. for both men and women.
 Genetics, tobacco use, family history, obesity, an increasingly sedentary lifestyle, stress and diet all contribute to this alarming statistic.
 Some heart-healthy changes are easier to make than others, but finding a balanced diet that appeals to the entire family, while also possibly lowering your risk for heart disease, might be easier and more enjoyable than you think.

-Many studies have shown that the rates of heart disease as well as certain types of cancer, hypertension, type 2 diabetes, Alzheimer’s and Parkinson’s disease were lower for those living in countries bordering the Mediterranean Sea.
+Many studies have shown that the rates of heart disease as well as certain types of cancer, hypertension, type 2 diabetes, Alzheimer’s and Parkinson’s disease are lower for those living in countries bordering the Mediterranean Sea.
 In fact, researchers have been able to determine that diet played a significant role in keeping the community healthy and living longer.
 The fundamental components of that diet are known as the Mediterranean diet plan.

 Philip Krause, MD, Interventional Cardiologist at NorthShore, discusses the benefits of a Mediterranean diet plan and what makes it so great for your heart: